bplmaps/lmec-main-site/content/articles/bhm-needs-real-title.md

 date: 2022-02-23T14:09:42-05:00
 title: A long history of Black geographies and cartographies
-description: 'To recognize Black History Month and acknowledge our commitment to share Black histories year round, we’ve rounded up some materials that reflect on historical figures, geographies, and cartographies. '
+description: 'To recognize Black History Month and acknowledge our commitment to share Black histories year round, we’ve rounded up some materials that reflect on Black historical figures, geographies, and cartographies. '
 image: "/uploads/2022-02-23/571a080e-1.png"
 author: Megan Nally
 tags: